davidamichelson/DIV6700/schedule.md

 *Assignments*

 - *Practice Florilegium* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Pick one question to answer from these two:

 1. How did Christians fit into existing patterns of Roman conflict with Judaism?
 2. How were Christians affected by the Roman fear of factions?